xph9876/hugo-academic-penghao/content/post/20230131_x1_fellowship/index.md

 projects: []
 ---

-I received the [Keystone Symposia Future of Science Fund scholarship](https://www.keystonesymposia.org/financial-aid/scholarships) from the conference __Keystone Symposia X1: Genomic Instability and DNA repair__.
-I'll show our new results about rNMP incorporation characteristics in human mtDNA at this conference.
-Welcome to check my poster (and potential talk) in Whistler, BC, Canada on Mar 19-23!
+I am glad to announce that I was awarded the [Keystone Symposia Future of Science Fund scholarship](https://www.keystonesymposia.org/financial-aid/scholarships) from the conference __Keystone Symposia X1: Genomic Instability and DNA repair__.
+At the upcoming conference, I will be presenting new findings on the characteristics of rNMP incorporation in human mtDNA.
+Welcome to view my poster (and attend my potential talk) in Whistler, BC, Canada on Mar 19-23!
+Please feel free to stop by and discuss my research with me!